Ensembl/ensembl-hive/docs/advanced_usage/mpi.rst

          }
        }

-2. You need to add the analysis to your pipeconfig:
+2. You need to add the analysis to your PipeConfig:

    ::